Ozzy: The Miracles of an Ordinary Man

 Let’s face facts, Ozzy’s music was never the greatest in composition, but the energy in his music connected with so many of us, Ozzy got a free pass on his less desirable tunes.
 Ozzy has proven time after time, he’s an ordinary man with an extraordinary heart for giving his fans what they love, and putting a piece of his soul into everything we hear.

 That’s precisely what the Prince of Darkness does on his latest release, Ordinary Man.
-Though the album is by far Ozzy’s most commercial feeling release of his career, arguably the album carries the most soul Ozzy has put into his music since Diary of a Madman.
+Though the album is by far Ozzy’s most mainstream commercial feeling release of his career, arguably the album carries the most soul Ozzy has put into his music since Diary of a Madman.

 Ordinary Man is not your ordinary Ozzy record.
 The album boasts excellent musicianship from Duff McKagan (Guns-N-Roses, Velvet Revolver, Hollywood Vampires) on bass, Chad Smith (Red Hot Chili Peppers) on drums, and fellow native New Yorker, guitarist Andrew Watt (California Breed, Post Malone).
 Guest appearances from Slash, Elton John and Post Malone, flare out the creative cacophony.